Amorano/Jovimetrix-examples/node/GLSL/GLSL.md

 ## JOVIMETRIX 🔺🟩🔵/CREATE

-The GLSL Node executes custom GLSL (OpenGL Shading Language) fragment shaders to generate images or apply effects.
+Execute custom GLSL (OpenGL Shading Language) fragment shaders to generate images or apply effects.
 GLSL is a high-level shading language used for graphics programming, particularly in the context of rendering images or animations.
 This node allows for real-time rendering of shader effects, providing flexibility and creative control over image processing pipelines.
 It takes advantage of GPU acceleration for efficient computation, enabling the rapid generation of complex visual effects.

 ![GLSL](https://raw.githubusercontent.com/Amorano/Jovimetrix-examples/master/node/GLSL/GLSL.png)